 Held in high regard, Elizabeth also relished conflict and managed it with humour and tact, and was also a 'lucid and forcible speaker'.
 From 1895-1922 she was a member of the Adelaide Hospital Board and in 1906 was a member of the royal commission on the treatment of inebriates, also serving as one of the first four female justices of the peace, in which capacity she often served at the Children's Court.
 She was a strong advocate for female appointments in other States and sought improvement of conditions and wages for working women.
 Elizabeth was also a shareholder in the women's South Australian Co-operative Clothing Co.

-The WCTU remained her focus and in 1915 was triumphant in succeeding in the State's referendum for six o'clock closing hours.
+The WCTU remained her focus and in 1915 the organisation triumphed in the achievement, through a referendum, of six o'clock closing hours in public houses.

 For years prior to her passing Elizabeth lived at Willard House on Wakefield Street, WCTU headquarters and residence.
 She died in North Adelaide on 3 August 1943 and was buried in Payneham cemetery.